sputnikdev/bluetooth-manager/README.md

 3. Robustness.
 Due to the nature of the Bluetooth protocol the biggest challenge is making the API stable enough so that end-users could use it.
 4. Comprehensive support for Bluetooth GATT specifications.
 This is a powerful feature which would allow users:
-* add any device which conforms GATT specification without developing any custom code
+    1. add any device which conforms GATT specification without developing any custom code
-* add custom made devices by only specifying a path to a custom defined GATT specification for a device
+    2. add custom made devices by only specifying a path to a custom defined GATT specification for a device

+## Implementation overview

 The following diagram outlines some details of the Bluetooth Manager:
 ![Bluetooth Manager diagram](bluetooth-manager.png?raw=true "Bluetooth Manager diagram")

-## Governors
+### Governors

 The central part of the BM architecture is "Governors" (examples and more info [BluetoothGovernor](https://github.com/sputnikdev/bluetooth-manager/blob/master/src/main/java/org/sputnikdev/bluetooth/manager/BluetoothGovernor.java),